leeyumsk/IRL-Subtitles/Firmware/README.md

 Here is the firmware that will do on the boards.
 For both boards ESP-idf will need to be installed to flash both boards and configured in your chossen IDE.
 To follow along it is recomned to use VScode.
-Insall ESP-IDF into VScode from the vscode extensions: Marketplace
+Insall ESP-IDF into VScode from the vscode extensions: Marketplace and follow this guild to configure it on your computer [guide](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/installation.html) and install v5.3.2.

 ## Arm Boards